Zod Validation Example with Form Renderer

 Handles free-text input (e.g., for name fields).
 Required — must be filled before form submission.

-Central component that brings all fields together.
+Central component that orchestrates the rendering of form fields based on the schema and handles overall form logic.
 Renders form fields dynamically based on the provided schema.
 Passes props like value, error, and onChange to each field.
 Includes form-wide validation through the useForm hook and outputs data in a server-friendly structure.

 🔗 Hooks